opentofu/tofu-ls/docs/language-clients.md

 ## Configuration

-Unless the client allows the end-user to pass arbitrary config options (e.g. generic Sublime Text LSP package without Terraform LSP package), the client should expose configuration as per [SETTINGS.md](./SETTINGS.md).
+Unless the client allows the end-user to pass arbitrary config options (e.g. generic Sublime Text LSP package without OpenTofu LSP package), the client should expose configuration as per [SETTINGS.md](./SETTINGS.md).

 Client should match the option names exactly, and if possible match the